A Way To Control Spending: The Envelope System

 1. Figure out your regular monthly set expenses.

-2. Figure out other variable expenses (like food, shopping, entertainment) and assign a realistic dollar amount for that category in the budget.
+2. Figure out other variable expenses (like food, shopping, and entertainment) and assign a realistic dollar amount for that category in the budget.

 3. Put together a zero-based budget where every dollar of income and expense is allocated.
 Every dollar has a name and a job.